omsai530/Healthcare-Pro---Integrated-Disease-Prediction-System/Multiple-Disease-Classification-And-Prediction-System-main/README.md

 Pneumonia | Deep Learning Model(CNN) | 95%

 ## NOTE
-=> You can access the website live at: https://mdcps.herokuapp.com/ <br>

 ## Steps to run the WebApp in local Computer
 **Step-1:** Download the files in the repository.<br>